latchbio/latch/docs/source/basics/map_task.md

     return coalesced
 ```

 That's it!
 You've successfully defined `a_mappable_task` that is passed to a `map_task()` and ran repeatedly on a list of inputs in parallel.
-You have also defined a `coalesce` to collect the list of outputs from the mapped task and returns a string.
+You have also defined a `coalesce` task to collect the list of outputs from the mapped task and returns a string.

 ## Map a Task with Multiple Inputs